 Iceland’s North Coast

-We’ve been fishing in Iceland for many years now and the focus in the beginning was Atlantic Salmon.
-During this time we were also traveling to Patagonia to fish for sea-run browns.
-Our friends in Iceland also described world-class Seatrout and Trout fishing.
+We’ve been fishing in Iceland for many years now and the focus was always Atlantic Salmon.
+During this time we were also traveling to Patagonia to fish for sea-run browns, but our friends in Iceland insisted there was great Seatrout and Trout fishing there as well.

 Litlaá í Kelduhverfi

 The Fishing Program

 Fishing the Litlaá is fly only and no-kill regulations are strictly enforced.
 The river has been well cared for over the years and the result is a remarkable fishery.
 Litlaá fishes five rods and transport is by 4×4 typically with one guide to 2-3 anglers.

 Though relatively short, the river is broad below the headwaters and very different from most rivers in Iceland.
 Wide meandering pools with cut-banks are typical of the middle and lower section.
 There are classic glides, riffles/rapids and defined pools in the top.

 Lodge & Info